Garethvdb08/Module_02_GARVAN25486_FTO2505_Group-A_Gareth_van_den_Berg_SDF01/README.md

 ## 🎯 About Me

-- 💡 I'm a music lover I enjoy listening to varity of music.
+- 💡 I'm a music lover I enjoy listening to a varity of music.
 - 🎓 I'm farely new to coding but I pick up on things rather quickly.
 - 🤖 I'm a creative mind and love challenges and problem solving.
 - 🔥 Looking forward to building my first real-world application.